JealousCupid/JealousCupid/README.md

 >- You can call me Fanta for short
 >- NO ITS NOT THE FANTA DRINK 😭
 >- I like space, If i havent made that obvious already
+>- I'm Greek and no i dont remember every single detail about greek mythology.
+Sorry to disappoint i aint zeus himself
 >- Earth, Triton, Pest (fictkins)

 ![](https://qph.cf2.quoracdn.net/main-qimg-1a925f56658186962769a6ba404f0fcd) ![](https://qph.cf2.quoracdn.net/main-qimg-1a925f56658186962769a6ba404f0fcd)